Turo

 Monthly discounts with distance limits attract long-term guests while offering hosts the potential for increased earnings, particularly on vehicles that are booked less frequently.
 Here’s what you can expect:

-- Set your monthly discount.
-If you choose to take advantage of distance limits, you’ll be required to set a minimum discount that ensures your pricing is competitive, increasing the likelihood of bookings.
+• Set your monthly discount.
+If you choose to take advantage of distance limits, you’ll be required to set a minimum discount that helps ensure your pricing is competitive, increasing the likelihood of bookings.

 Are monthly discounts right for you?